 - Non-possessory and Non-purchase Lien - In order to qualify the creditor cannot have actual physical possession of the asset themselves but simply a legal claim against it.
-The lien cannot have resulted from you consensually placing a lien on the property in exchange for the creditor extending you creditor to purchase the asset or refinance.
+The lien cannot have resulted from you consensually placing a lien on the property in exchange for the creditor extending you creditor to purchase the asset and the lien is on:

-- Property-The lien can be avoided on items such as household goods-clothing, furniture, appliances, radio, television, medical equipment, kitchenware or real estate.
+- Household Items-The lien can be avoided on items such as household goods, clothing, furniture, appliances, radio, television, jewelry

 - Professional books, tools of the trade

 - Health Aids

 - Entitlement to Exemption is Impaired-The judicial lien must impair your right to claim a bankruptcy exemption in order to avoid the lien.
 For example in California there is a $26,925 wildcard exemption that allows you to protect any items totaling up to that amount.
 If a judicial lien for $5,000 was placed on your paid in full vehicle worth $10,000 it would impair your right to claim the full $10,000 as exempt.
 The judicial lien would damage your ability to claim the full value of the vehicle as a protected asset using the wildcard protection.

 In bankruptcy a motion to avoid a judicial lien can be filed in a Chapter 7 and

 Chapter 13 bankruptcy case.
 If the court finds that the judgment lien can be avoided then an order will be issued by the court.
 Once the lien is avoided in bankruptcy it is considered invalid.